Calysto/xonsh_kernel/README.rst

 .. code:: shell

-    ipython notebook
+    jupyter notebook
-    # In the notebook interface, select Xonsh from the 'New' menu
+    # In the notebook interface, select 'Calysto Xonsh' from the 'New' menu
-    ipython qtconsole --kernel xonsh
+    ipython qtconsole --kernel calysto_xonsh
-    ipython console --kernel xonsh
+    ipython console --kernel calysto_xonsh

 This is based on `MetaKernel <http://pypi.python.org/pypi/metakernel>`_, which means it features a standard set of magics.
+Note that this is different from the kernel that is distributed with `Xonsh`.

 A sample notebook is available online_.